franciscovilchezv/platform-based-development/Lectures/Lecture12/app_deployment.md

 ## Android

+*If you are working on windows, you need to do the following steps using a native terminal, e.g. GitBash, CMD, PowerShell, etc... i.e. Ubuntu WSL will not work*

 You may have to install [the following dependency](https://stackoverflow.com/a/65372165/4962221) before anything.

 Additionally, you may need to update your Android Studio SDKs.